simula67/meeting-auto-attender/README.md

 # Pre-Requirements

-1. Windows machine

-2. Zoom app
+1. Zoom app

-3. Web browser (chrome, firefox preferred ,make sure it has pop-up enabled to open zoom app)
+2. Web browser (chrome, firefox preferred ,make sure it has pop-up enabled to open zoom app)

-4. Python - Download and install from https://www.python.org/downloads/
+3. Python - Download and install from https://www.python.org/downloads/

 # Steps to use